 Mike was living with his parents in their Evanston apartment, a situation no one wanted.
 He needed a job, because he planned to save money and return to school.
 Unskilled and inexperienced at most jobs, Mike went to an employment agency.
 Even in 1960, jobs were hard to get for men in his position, and the only one he found was working in a stockroom for a company located in the famed Merchandise Mart (the largest commercial building in the world).
 The reason he got that job was his "experience" working for his father in the Copeland House mail order venture (he knew how to pack and ship).

 The company was Field Enterprises Educational Corporation (FEEC), publishers of World Book Encyclopedia and Childcraft.
-Mike knew little about the company, other than having used both products while growing up.
+Mike knew little about the company, other than having used both products growing up.
 He showed up dressed (a little too) well.
-The work was "blue collar", and he didn't exactly fit in with fellow workers who were from southern and western Chicago suburbs.
+The work was physical and "blue collar", and he didn't exactly fit in with fellow workers there.

 The Copelands' Evanston apartment

 Mike packed boxes of encyclopedias and stacked them onto pallets for shipment.
 (Fact: The Merchandise Mart has its own ZIP code, 60654, largely because of the amount of mail FEEC sent and received.)
 The work was hard.

 After several months, Mike was given a different duty there: delivering incoming packages throughout the company.
 FEEC received enormous amounts of incoming mail (office supplies, books and periodicals, research materials, etc.), and there was a lot to deliver to various departments.
 It was a full time job in itself, and perhaps should have been handled by the Mail Room - but the size and weight of many of the packages were too much for the girls who worked there.
 He likes to think he got this assignment because of his education or demeanor, but however this change happened, it was unexpected and life-changing...